tenzir/tenzir/docker/thehive/README.md

 ## With the VAST app

-We also provide an integration script that listens on `suricata.alert` events and feeds them into TheHive.
-You can add it to the stack by running:
+We provide a very basic integration script that listens on `suricata.alert` events and forwards them to TheHive.
+You can start it along the stack by
+running:
 ```bash
 # the COMPOSE_FILE variable is automatically picked up by Compose
 COMPOSE_FILE="docker-compose.yaml"